cedric5/LockBox/README.md

 # LockBox
-Make sure to chmod 777 the project directory :)
+Make sure python and and uwsgi have correct acces and permissions to read and write the application direcotry

+start server: python3 -m flask run